lorenzourera/solana-auto-sell-bot/README.md

 This script `auto_sell.py` continously scans a solana wallet for new tokens.
 Upon detection, it will cache this token along with a few details (`token_address`, `balance`, `detection_time`) in `data\wallet_tokens.json`.
 When the token is older than a certain time duration it will sell the token.

+Note: This implementation is very old, there are many areas for improvement and enhancements in terms of functionality or performance.
+If you have other needs, you may contact me by referring to my details in the last section.

 # Configs/Parameters

 1. WALLET_ADDRESS - Wallet Address to be tracked (only one at a time)